Do Carpet Beetles Eat Carpet?

 Their non-synthetic material diet usually consists of things like animal furs, silk, leather, wool, and other animal based products.
 This can lead them to infest areas around your home far beyond just carpet.

-Carpet beetle larva is usually the cause of most damage around your home, as the adult forms of carpet beetles typically will feed on pollen or nectar from outdoor sources.
+Carpet beetle larva is usually the cause of most damage around your home.
+The adult forms of carpet beetles typically will feed on pollen or nectar from outdoor sources.
 Adult carpet beetles have been know to occasionally feed from dried food products like four and rice.

 Adult carpet beetles most often lay their eggs where their larva will have an abundant access to food sources.